KyleKing/recipes/docs/meals/chickpea_tikka_masala.md

 ## Recipe

 - In an Instant Pot, pour in 1 cup of water and place the cauliflower on a trivet.
 Set cook time to zero and seal the vent.
 When at pressure, quick release to avoid overcooking.
-Alternatively, place the florets in a microwave safe bowl with 1-2 tbsp of water and microwave for four minutes
+Alternatively, place the florets in a microwave safe bowl with 1-2 Tbsp of water and microwave for four minutes
 - Carefully trim florets from the Cauliflower into bite-size pieces and set the leaves aside
 - Rinse the chickpeas, mince the garlic, and, if using, start cooking the rice or prepare to warm the Naan in a cast iron pan or toaster
 - Heat the oil in a large, nonreactive skillet medium heat.
 Add the cauliflower florets, onion, and salt.
 Cook, stirring occasionally, until the onions are soft and translucent and the cauliflower is slightly charred (~7 min)